andreabonvini/pointprocess/docs/source/index.rst

 Quick Guide
 ************

-Once you have installed the needed dependencies and built the project through CMake, you can call the main function `regr_likel` from a Python this way:
+Once you have installed the needed dependencies and built the project through CMake, you can call the main function `regr_likel` from Python by following these instructions:

 Setup Python environment (e.g. in Jupyter)